IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://www.youtube.com/@TheAnimeMen" target="_blank">TheAnimeMen</a>

+>“A sword is a weapon, the art of swordsmanship is learning how to kill.
+What Miss Kaoru says is sweet and innocent talk that only those whose hands have never been stained with the blood of man can believe.
+But to tell you the truth, I much prefer Miss Kaoru’s sweet and innocent talk.
+Yes indeed I do…”

+― <a href="https://kenshin.fandom.com/wiki/Himura_Kenshin" target="_blank">Himura Kenshin</a>

 [^EinsteinNotLazy]: I used to think he was a lazy guy in my childhood.
 The quote is from <a href="https://einsteinpapers.press.princeton.edu/vol8-trans/176" target="_blank">this letter</a> written a week before he published the correct <a href="https://en.wikipedia.org/wiki/Einstein_field_equations" target="_blank">field equations of General Relativity (GR) or EFE</a>.
 At that point of time he was very afraid that GR will be formulated by someone before him.
 Indeed it happened as he feared and <a href="https://en.wikipedia.org/wiki/General_relativity_priority_dispute#Undisputed_facts" target="_blank">Hilbert probably found the correct field equations</a> ( $R_{\mu \nu }-{\frac {1}{2}}Rg_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$ the cosmological constant came later) independently 5 days before him.
 Even if Hilbert actually found the complete equations before him, he would still be the <b>single biggest contributor</b> to the formulation of GR because he found the equations without the trace term(i.e. $R_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$) first and was aware that he should add some term to make both sides consistent since $\nabla_{\nu} T^{\mu \nu}=0$ but $\nabla_{\nu} R^{\mu \nu }\neq 0$.
 Also Hilbert fully credited Einstein as the originator of the theory and no public priority dispute concerning the field equations ever arose between the two men during their lives.

 [^Gandhi]: Einstein severely overestimated Gandhi.
 I think Nehru is far greater political leader than Gandhi.